 Scandium exhibits very good electrical conductivity and excellent heat stabilization qualities.
 The primary use for scandium today is in solid oxide fuel cells ("SOFCs"), where both of these attributes dramatically improve performance.
 Incorporation of scandium in SOFCs delivers higher power outputs and promotes the desired chemical reaction at a lower operating temperature, resulting in dramatically improved unit life cycles.
 Numerous other applications have been identified and are under development, most notably for strength and superior conductivity in high voltage power transmission lines.

 Australia, specifically the New South Wales lateritic clay belt, represents a recent, game-changing discovery of scandium at grades approximately four times the grade of existing sources.
 These resources are surface-mineable and can deliver scandium at large enough scale to promote much wider use of the metal.
 Scandium International believes that an assured source of scandium, offered at realistic pricing levels, will promote dramatic increases in commercial scandium demand.
-Based on the production and pricing estimates outlined in the preliminary economic assessment, Scandium International believes the Nyngan Scandium Project can meet market expectations for both supply and price.1
+Based on the production and pricing estimates outlined in the definitive feasibility study, Scandium International believes the Nyngan Scandium Project can meet market expectations for both supply and price.